PhilipVigus/film-follower/README.md

 ### Livewire hydration

-Livewire provides a link between the PHP backend and JS frontend.
-On the frontend, whenever changes are made to livewire component properties, the JS representation is rehydrated, recreating the object.
-During implementation of the tags view I discovered an issue where the tags were not hydrating correctly, and were missing the number of films that each tag was associated with.
+Livewire provides a link between the Laravel backend and JS frontend.
+Whenever changes are made to livewire component properties in Laravel, the JS representation is rehydrated, recreating and updating the JS representation of the object.
+During implementation of the tags view I discovered an issue where the tags were not hydrating correctly, missing the number of films that each tag was associated with.

-Fixing this proved to be quite difficult.
-After raising the issue on the Livewire Github page, it was suggested that I change from using a Laravel collection to an array, which fixed the problem.
-I have since seen similar issues on other projects, both personal and professional and my understanding helped a lot with resolving them.
+Fixing this proved to be challenging.
+After raising the issue on the Livewire Github page, it was suggested that I change from using a Laravel collection to an array, which fixed the problem as Livewire hydration sometimes struggles with more complex Laravel collections and database queries.
+I have since seen similar issues on other projects, both personal and professional, and my understanding helped a lot with resolving them.

 ### Importing data from the first version of the site

-We had a lot of shortlisted films stored on the site's first version in a MongoDB database, and this information had to be imported into PosgreSQL.
-The main issue I had with this was needing to clean up the imported data before storing it in the new database.
-In particular, there was a section of corrupted data that I could not import at all, as it was missing key fields.
+We had a lot of shortlisted films stored on the site's first version in a MongoDB database, and this information had to be imported into PostgreSQL.
+The main issue I had with this was needing to clean up the migrated data.
+In particular, I discovered a section of data that I could not import at all, as it was missing key fields.

 ### Deployment

 The main issue I had during deployment was associating the `https://filmfollower.philvigus.com/` subdomain with the EC2 instance.
 Due to the way I had setup my portfolio site on Netlify, I effectively had to delete my entire DNS setup and start again, which took a bit of research and experimentation.

+## Additions and improvements

+- Allow users to add watched films that haven't come from Trailer Addict

+  It would be useful to be able to add films to your lists that aren't from Trailer Addict, particularly those we've seen and want to remember.
+This would help keep a record to make up for our terrible memories when it comes to what films we have and haven't watched!

+- Better responsiveness

+  We only ever use the site on a large computer monitor so although there is some responsive design, it was never a priority.
+In particular, I would like to improve user experience on mobile phones.

+- Frontend design

+  There are a number of improvements I want to make in this area around transitions and user feedback.